How Infinitely Wide Neural Networks Can Benefit from Multi-task Learning -- an Exact Macroscopic Characterization

-In this paper, we consider fully connected, shallow NNs (i.e., NNs with one hidden layer) with ReLU activation and deep \enquote{stacked} NNs that are obtained by concatenating such shallow neural networks.
-We denote a fully connected, shallow neural network as a \enquote{stack}.
-A fully connected, deep, stacked neural network~$\NN_\theta$ is then given as a concatenation of stacks and an element-wise activation function $\sigb$ (not necessarily ReLU as for the hidden layers of a stack),
+We denote fully connected, shallow NNs (i.e., NNs with one hidden layer) with ReLU activation as a \enquote{stack}.
+A fully connected, deep, stacked neural network~$\NN_\theta$ is then given as concatenation of stacks and an element-wise activation function $\sigb$ (not necessarily ReLU as for the hidden layers of a stack),

-where $\link^{-1}$ is a final activation function \unimportant{(e.g. identity or soft-max which corresponds to a the inverse of a link function in classical statistics)} and $\sigb$ is any Lipschitz-continous activations function.
-Throughout the paper, we focus on stacks as in \Cref{def:deepNN}, see \Cref{sec:different architectures} for results on different stacks. \begin{definition}[Deep Stacked Neural Network] A \textit{deep stacked neural network} is defined as in \eqref{def:NN} with stacks $\NNj{j}:\,\R^{d_{j-1}}\to \R^{d_j}$ s.t.
+where $\link^{-1}$ is a Lipschitz continuous function (e.g. identity or soft-max which corresponds to the inverse of a link function in classical statistics) and $\sigb$ is any Lipschitz continuous activation function.
+Throughout the paper, we focus on stacks as in \Cref{def:deepNN}; see \Cref{sec:different architectures} for results on different stacks. \begin{definition}[Deep Stacked Neural Network] A \textit{deep stacked neural network} is defined as in \meqref{def:NN} with stacks $\NNj{j}:\,\R^{d_{j-1}}\to \R^{d_j}$ s.t.